SumoLogic/sumologic-documentation/docs/search/copilot.md

 ## Step 3: Execute a prompt

+Next, you'll see customized **Suggestions**, based on the source category you've selected.

 ### Suggestions (recommended)

 Under **Suggestions** > **Explore**, click on any of the prebuilt suggested prompts to start your investigation.
 For example: